-The City of Palo Alto has been receiving reports of fraudulent phone calls from scammers posing as the City Utilities Department.
-The callers demand payment and threaten to disconnect service if payment is not provided immediately.
+The City of Palo Alto has received reports of fraudulent phone calls from scammers posing as someone from the Utilities Department.
+The callers say the utility account is overdue and threaten to disconnect service if payment is not provided immediately.

 If you receive a scam phone call, please contact the Palo Alto Police Department at (650) 329-2413 to file a Police Report.
 You may also want to contact the FTC at 1-877-FTC-HELP or file a complaint online.

-The scammers may provide a call back number which has the CPAU Customer Service hotline recording.
-In other situations, the scammers may request the customer provide credit card information, cash, or other methods of payment.
+The scammers will often provide a call back number which may provide a recording of the CPAU Customer Service hotline message.
+In other situations, the scammers may request the customer provide credit card information over the phone, send cash, or other methods of payment.

 The City of Palo Alto provides its own utility services for residents and businesses, so if someone claims to be from PG&E and demands utility account payment, you know it is not legitimate.
-Plus, the City will not demand utilty account payment over the phone.
-When a customer has not paid their bill, CPAU sends out multiple written warnings prior to turning off power.
+Plus, the City will not demand utility account payment in this way over the phone.
+When a customer has not paid their bill, CPAU sends out multiple written warnings prior to disconnecting service.

 The City has notified the Police and Federal Trade Commission (FTC) of this fraudulent activity and misrepresentation of the City of Palo Alto.
-The FTC advises each consumer/customer to contact them to file a official complaint report of these fraudulent calls.
-You should also file a report with the Palo Alto Police Department at (650) 329-2413.
+The FTC advises each consumer/customer to contact them to file an official fraud report.

 If you receive a scam call, please follow these instructions: